|Team Outlook and Scouting Report|

 REGULAR SEASON RECAP AND UPCOMING GAMES

-After 129 games, their expected win percentage is 55% based on the money line odds.
-They are ahead of expectations with their 72-57 record.
-If you bet on them to win every game you would be down -97 units.
-They are one of the best teams against the spread (73-56) for a +920 profit.
-Their under-over record is 62-60 with 7 pushes.
-Based on computer simulations they only have a 40% chance to beat the Cubs in their next game.
+Based on money line odds their expected record at this point of the season is 74.6-60.4.
+At 77-58 they are in line with these expectations.
+If you bet on them to win every game you would be up +8 units.
+They are one of the best teams against the spread (77-58) for a +1017 profit.
+Their over-under record is 64-64 with 7 pushes.
+They are favored in their upcoming game vs the New York Mets.
 The table below shows their upcoming games, their simulation based win percentage and their recent head to head record (WL, ATS, OU).

 TEAM STATISTICAL STRENGTHS AND WEAKNESSES

 Their record should be slightly better.
-Their average run differential is +0.81 which ranks #2 in the NL, but their rank based on win percentage is #3.
-This is a relatively better road team than a home team.
-They are the #2 ranked team in run differential in road games, vs #5 in home games.
-Their average run differential in their past 13 games is +4.69 which ranks them #1 over this stretch, slightly better than overall.
+Their average run differential is +0.91 which ranks #2 in the NL, but their rank based on win percentage is #3.
+They are the #2 ranked team in run differential (based on all teams' road stats) and the #4 ranked team among home teams.
+Their average run differential in their past 12 games is +4.58 which ranks them #1 over this stretch, slightly better than overall.

 TEAM STATS PER GAME (League Rank):